-Total non-passenger revenue was above budget by \$0.8 million the first quarter.
+Total non-transit revenue was below budget by \$1.4 million in September, but year-to-date it was above budget by \$0.8 million.
 See Operating Financials in appendix.
-Of non-passenger revenue, advertising revenue was \$1.2 million below budget.
-Because of the way in which the CBS contract is structured, advertising revenue will appear below budget each quarter until the year-end reconciliation of total advertising sales, which we expect to be on budget or slightly ahead of the annual \$15 million budget.
-The category of Other Revenue includes used equipment sales, subrogation (receipt of insurance funds) and purchase card rebates.
-In July, subrogation collections of almost \$2.0 million for insurance claims were recognized; accordingly, year-to-date Other Revenue is above budget.
+Because of the way in which the CBS contract is structured, advertising revenue will appear below budget each month until the year-end reconciliation of total advertising sales, which we expect to be on budget or slightly ahead of the annual \$15 million budget.
+The category of Other Revenue includes used equipment sales, subrogation (receipt of insurance funds) and purchase card rebates, which was \$0.7 million under budget in September due to a one-time correcting entry.
+In July, subrogation collections of almost \$2.0 million for insurance claims were recognized; accordingly, year-to-date Other Revenue is above budget year-to-date.